 A really important thing to remember in recovery is that a lot of people engage in some disordered behavior.
 And it can be hard to focus on recovery and work towards health when other people *still* are losing weight, engaging in dieting behaviors, and even focusing on things like calories and macros.
 It can feel unfair--and … Continue reading When diet-culture is normalized

 If you scroll through Instagram and poke around in the various corners of the recovery community on the internet, you'll likely stumble upon photos of people in their underwear, information about weight lost/gained, and a decent amount of people who are still focusing on their bodies and the numbers that come along with recovery.
 Eating … Continue reading Why we shouldn’t be focused on numbers in recovery

 Self care can be a glamorized topic for our generation.
 Scroll on instagram and you can see champagne, bubble baths, and rose petals, but I'm guessing the majority of us don't necessarily have the time or the money to make our self care that lavish.
 (If you do, more power to ya.)
 Self care is … Continue reading Self care (is actually self compassion)

 I've said it on my blog before that I don't think sharing our eating disorders story is helpful, so that's why I've vowed to never share mine.
 I think for many, hearing how sick other people were awakens the beast, which immediately starts telling us that we aren't and never were 'sick enough.'
 Now, if you've … Continue reading Re(dis)covery

 Hi everyone!
 Below is a guest post written for you all by my wonderful friend, Charlotte.
-I asked Charlotte to share her story with us because it's always important to recognize that EDs/DE can come in all shapes and sizes (literally and figuratively).
-Most people who have EDs don't meet the exact criteria for AN … Continue reading We Must Be Brave – guest post
+I asked Charlotte to share her story with us because it's always important to recognize that eating disorders and disordered eating affect people of all genders, races, religions, sizes, socioeconomic statuses, and more.
+Content warning: this post contains vague … Continue reading We Must Be Brave – guest post